What is your most memorable wedding?

 Describe your typical process with a couple.

-I gift an engagement session to all my couples too and it is yet another opportunity to meet and chat about the day in more detail.
+I offer affordable engagement sessions to all my couples - it is yet another opportunity to meet and chat about the day in more detail.
 Plus they get a set of creative photos to keep or use for their wedding if they want to (stationery/welcome signs/guest book, slideshows etc).
 Throughout the time leading to the wedding I am in touch with my couples and available to offer advice, supplier recommendations and generally getting all excited about their plans.
 Proud to say we often become friends by the time of their wedding day!